openbmc/docs/architecture/user-management.md

 5. IPMI spec doesn't support groups for the user-management.
 Hence the same can be implemented through OEM Commands, thereby creating a user in IPMI with different group roles.
-6. Do no use 'Set User Name' IPMI command to extend already existing non-ipmi group users to 'ipmi' group.
+6. Do not use 'Set User Name' IPMI command to extend already existing non-ipmi group users to 'ipmi' group.
 'Set User Name' IPMI command will not be able to differentiate between new user request or request to extend an existing user to 'ipmi' group.
 Use OEM Commands to extend existing users to 'ipmi' group.